Does Breast Reduction Mammoplasty Have Serious Side Effects?

 Uneven breasts or asymmetry

-Despite efforts to achieve symmetry, there is a possibility of unevenness between the breasts in size, shape, or position.
-In some cases, revision surgery may be recommended to adjust further the breasts' size, shape, or position.
+Despite efforts to achieve symmetry, there is a possibility of unevenness between the breasts in terms of size, shape, or position.
+In some cases, revision surgery may be recommended to adjust further the size, shape, or position of the breasts.
+While some degree of asymmetry is normal and expected, significant breast asymmetry may require further revision surgery to correct.
 However, it is important to have realistic expectations and understand that achieving perfect symmetry may not always be possible.

 Difficulty breastfeeding

-Breast reduction surgery may sometimes affect milk production and breastfeeding ability as the surgery may involve removing or repositioning the milk ducts and glands.
+Breast reduction surgery may sometimes affect milk production and the ability to breastfeed, as the surgery may involve removing or repositioning the milk ducts and glands.
 Therefore, patients who intend to get pregnant in the future must discuss this concern with the surgeon beforehand.

 Delayed wound healing